 TRIAL COORDINATING CENTRE

-PROTOCOL APPROVAL
+PROTOCOL APPROVAL 3

-LIST OF MAIN ABBREVIATIONS 4
+LIST OF MAIN ABBREVIATIONS

 SUMMARY

 1. INTRODUCTION

 1.1.
-Background 9
+Background

 1.1.1.
 The burden of stroke, summary 9

 1.1.2.
-The necessity to establish new effective treatments in stroke 9
+The necessity to establish new effective treatments in stroke

 1.1.3.
-Evidence based treatments 10
+Evidence based treatments

-For all strokes 10
+For all strokes

-For ischaemic stroke 10
+For ischaemic stroke

-For hemorrhagic stroke 11
+For hemorrhagic stroke

 Sequels of stroke

-New evidence on treatment is warranted as well for ischemias as hemorrhages: 12
+New evidence on treatment is warranted as well for ischemias as hemorrhages:

 Publications plans in relation to the FOCUS and the AFFINITY trials

 1.1.4.
-Survey of the field
+Survey of the field .12

-Selective serotonin reuptake inhibitors in depression and in stroke
+Selective serotonin reuptake inhibitors in depression and in stroke .
+12

-Selective serotonin reuptake inhibitors in animal models
+Selective serotonin reuptake inhibitors in animal models .
+13

-Selective serotonin reuptake inhibitors and effects on motor function in humans 13
+Selective serotonin reuptake inhibitors and effects on motor function in humans

 Might SSRIs be of benefit in recovery of non-motor aspects of stroke?
-14

 The need for further large trials with broad entry criteria

 Key unanswered questions about SSRI therapy for stroke

 1.1.5.
 Why choose fluoxetine?

 Fluoxetine and safety

 1.2.
 HYPOTHESIS

 1.2.1.
 RATIONALE

 The need for large randomized trials of fluoxetine in stroke

-The need to identify the patients who might particularly benefit, or be harmed, from treatment 10
+The need to identify the patients who might particularly benefit, or be harmed, from treatment

 2. STUDY OBJECTIVES

 2.1.
 Objectives

 2.1.1.
 Primary:

 2.1.2.
 Secondary:

-2.1.2.
-Secondary
+2.2.
+Measure of outcome .
+19

 2.2.1.
 Primary measure of outcome (in concordance with FOCUS and AFFINITY)

-2.2.1.
+2.2.2.
 Secondary outcome measures (in concordance with FOCUS and AFFINITY)

 2.2.3.
 By investigation face-to-face (at baseline and at 6 months at local centre)

-3. STUDY DESIGN

 Description of the proposed trial

 Trial phases:

-22
+3.1.
+Start up- or feasibility phase

-We do not intend to perform an interim analysis at the end of the feasibility study 22
+We do not intend to perform an interim analysis at the end of the feasibility study

 Provided that the start-up phase proceeds as expected and

 3.2.
 Main phase:

 Filing system at each centre

+Flow diagram

-Flow diagram4.
-STUDY POPULATION
+4. STUDY POPULATION

-4.1.
+4. STODTFOFOLATION 4.1.
 Number of participants

 Eligibility criteria

 4.2.
 Inclusion criteria:

 4.3.
 Exclusion criteria:

 4.4.
 Co-enrolment

 5. PARTICIPANT SELECTION AND ENROLMENT

 5.1.
 Identifying participants

 5.2.
-Consenting participants 26
+Consenting participants

+5.2.2.
+Signed consent forms